Wrinkles: Causes, Treatments, and Prevention

 Chemical Peels: This technique is considered a skin resurfacing technique.
 Designed to improve the appearance of the skin, a solution is applied to the patient’s skin that causes deep exfoliation of the top layers.
 The doctor performing this procedure will determine how deep the exfoliation process will go--either light, medium, or deep--depending on the condition of the skin, the severity of their wrinkles, and the patient’s medical history and health background.

-In a light peel, salicylic acid or glycolic acids are the commonly used chemical agents, while medium peels are usually administered with trichloroacetic acid, or a mixture of trichloroacetic and glycolic acids.
+In a light peel, salicylic acid or glycolic acids are the commonly used chemical agents, while medium peels are usually administered with trichloroacetic acid or a mixture of trichloroacetic and glycolic acids.
 In deeper peels, a much stronger chemical application of phenol (carbolic acid) is necessary.
 In general, the deeper the peel, the greater the results—although this also means a longer healing process, and a higher risk for potential complications.

 Facials: Facial treatments come in a vast array of techniques, from DIY recipes, and home kits you can buy online or in drugstores, to actual high-tech cosmetic procedures performed at medical facilities.
 Facials are safe, relaxing, and readily available skincare treatments suitable for most people, though individuals with heavy acne or other severe skin issues should consult a skincare professional to determine which type of facial would be the most beneficial for them.

 Ideal patients for the more involved facial skin procedures are those that are looking to rejuvenate their skin, soften or prevent fine wrinkles, and to hydrate the skin after dehydration or excessive exposure to the sun.
 In general, however, facials are largely preventative treatments that will not reverse skin damage or eliminate wrinkles.
-In fact, facials are a temporary solution for nourishing the skin and resolving very minor skin issues, and treating wrinkled with facials alone will likely not produce satisfactory results.
+Facials are a temporary solution for nourishing the skin and resolving very minor skin issues, and treating wrinkled with facials alone will likely not produce satisfactory results.

 Microdermabrasion: Microdermabrasion is an increasingly popular option for patients who want a non-invasive treatment to reduce their wrinkles, acne, and dark spots.
-In addition, this procedure may stimulate collagen production, which is one of the ways skin retains a youthful appearance.
+Besides, this procedure may stimulate collagen production, which is one of the ways the skin retains a youthful appearance.
 This procedure is ideal for people who want to improve the overall condition of their skin and have relatively minor resurfacing needs.
 Those with issues that go beyond the superficial level, however, will want to consider other procedures for achieving more dramatic results.

 Dermabrasion: Dermabrasion is a process involves scraping off the outer layers of skin.
 This is done to diminish the appearance of scars, fine wrinkles, sun damage, and uneven pigmentation.
 Unlike microdermabrasion, this procedure requires general or local anesthesia, depending on the amount of skin being treated and the layers of skin being removed.

 Almost anyone that wants to remove wrinkles can consider dermabrasion, as it is generally safe for all skin types and conditions.
 However, there are some exceptions.
 Older patients may experience slower than normal healing times.
-Also, anyone with active acne or other skin issues like eczema or dermatitis should not get a dermabrasion as this can irritate the skin and exacerbate the preexisting condition.
+Also, anyone with active acne or other skin issues like eczema or dermatitis should not get dermabrasion as this can irritate the skin and exacerbate the preexisting condition.
 Additionally, those with darker skin tones can have a higher risk of hyperpigmentation.
 For best results, consult a dermatologist or plastic surgeon for advice.

 Thread Lift: This procedure is a short and simple one, designed to target skin aging on the lower half of the face.
 A thread lift is performed by strategically placing textured PDO threads underneath the skin, and then pulling them upward.
 While this technique can be done to address eyebrow and cheek sag, it is primarily designed for lifting the midface, jowl, and neck areas.

 There are two marked benefits to thread lift procedures.
-The first is the lifting of the skin, which effectively reduces the appearance of downward, hanging, or sagging skin, while smoothing out gravitational wrinkles.
+The first is the lifting of the skin, which effectively reduces the appearance of downward, hanging, or sagging skin while smoothing out gravitational wrinkles.
 The second benefit is that the procedure also works to encourage overall collagen production in the areas being treated, which happens as the threads dissolve underneath the skin.

 Microneedling: Another noninvasive procedure, microneedling utilizes tiny needles to improve issues such as skin laxity, fine lines, wrinkles, scarring, and skin discoloration.
-The process is also known as a collagen induction therapy since it works towards building new collagen production underneath the skin.
+The process is also known as collagen induction therapy since it works towards building new collagen production underneath the skin.
 Patients can benefit from multiple procedures to achieve the results they want.

 Patients that desire to improve on superficial concerns are the best candidates for this procedure.
 Patients with open wounds, skin infections, or those that have used Accutane recently or that have had radiation treatment are not recommended for this procedure.